-As events cancel all over due to coronavirus, millions are left taking spontaneous “staycations.”
-They’ve also been reacquainted with an all-too-regular outside visitor: mosquitoes.
+As events cancel left and right because of coronavirus, millions are left taking spontaneous “staycations.”
+They’ve also been reacquainted with an all-too-regular outdoor visitor: mosquitoes.

-If your property has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.
+If your property has random brown patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.

 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

 Tired of having to continually wash spider webs off the side of the condo?
 Or, worse yet, power wash or paint every few years to get rid of piled-up webs?

 Something crawling on your body usually spurs a variety of reactions: annoyed at best, downright scary at worst.